-The relative time frame selector lets you look for messages from the selected option to the time you hit the search button.
-The selector offers a wide set of relative time frames that fit most of your search needs.
+The Relative time frame selector lets you search for messages within time ranges relative to Now or another date of your choosing.
+This selector offers a wide set of relative time frames that fit most of your search needs, including an All Time option.